Leicester Cathedral: Choir

-The Leicester Cathedral Choir is made up of the Boys Choir, the Girls Choir and the Cathedral Songmen.
-Boys and girls are recruited from schools throughout Leicester and Leicestershire, whilst many of the songmen originally joined the choir as trebles and have stayed on after their voice broke.
+The Leicester Cathedral Choir is made up of the Boys' Choir, the Junior Girls' Choir, the Senior Girls' Choir and the Cathedral Songmen.
+Choristers are recruited from schools throughout Leicester and Leicestershire, and are able to stay in the Choir as Young Songmen after their voices change.
 The cathedral also offers scholarships worth around £1000 a year to gap year and university students at Leicester University and De Montfort University.
 Whilst the choir occasionally produces CDs and other recordings, it is also one of the few cathedral choirs apparently never to have appeared on BBC Radio 3's Choral Evensong although it broadcast Choral Evensong several times in the days when the programme used to go out on the BBC Home Service.
 As part of the preparations for the reburial of Richard III at Leicester Cathedral, British furniture designers Luke Hughes designed new choir and clergy furniture from solid oak for a new choral layout within the nave.

-The choir participates in regular festivals, with the annual RSCM Leicestershire festival in September often taking place in the cathedral itself.
-Each year during February the choir joins those of Derby and Coventry cathedrals and, more recently, Southwell Minster for what is known as the Midlands Four Choirs Festival.
-Hosting duties rotate among the four cathedrals, although the repertoire is chosen, and music conducted, by the directors of music of all participating choirs.

 Choir tours

 The cathedral choir tours abroad typically once every three to four years, and in both 1998 and 2005 they visited Japan.
 Other destinations abroad have included Rhode Island in the United States, Germany, and France.
 In other years, the choir has spent a week during the summer in residence at another English cathedral church, such as Lincoln, Wells, York and Chester.
-The boys and girls choirs, as well as the younger songmen also spend five days in August at Launde Abbey, a retreat house in east Leicestershire.